teepluss/laravel-gateway/README.md

 - [Gateway on Packagist](https://packagist.org/packages/teepluss/gateway)
 - [Gateway on GitHub](https://github.com/teepluss/laravel4-gateway)

-To get the lastest version of Theme simply require it in your `composer.json` file.
+To get the lastest version of Gateway simply require it in your `composer.json` file.

 ~~~
 "teepluss/gateway": "dev-master"